microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 <p><b><a name="activitysummary">Activity Summary</a></b></p>

 In this activity, you learned how to deploy a SQL Server replication topology with a single command.
-You use SQL Server 2019 on Linux combined with containers to easily deploy a publisher, distributor, and subscriber.
+You learned that SQL Server on Linux is completely compatible with SQL Server Replication on Windows.
+You used SQL Server 2019 on Linux combined with containers to easily deploy a publisher, distributor, and subscriber.
 You learned some of the details behind how to build custom images and add your own T-SQL scripts when a SQL Server container is started.

 <p style="border-bottom: 1px solid lightgrey;"></p>